-4.4 Diversity criteria and policies in the composition of the Board and in the company organisation
+4.4 Diversity criteria and policies in the composition of the Board and in the company organisation obtaining the opinion of the Appointments, Governance and Sustainability Committee, to take into account the provisions of Decree 88.

-As pointed out previously, the Board of Directors - with the support of the Appointments and Corporate Governance Committee in office at the time - adopted the Diversity Policy with respect to the composition of the Board of Directors and the Board of Statutory Auditors of Unipol.
+As mentioned above, the Board of Directors has adopted the Diversity Policy with regard to the composition of the administrative body and the Board of Statutory Auditors of Unipol, updated on 9 November 2023, after

-This Policy was drafted with the priority objective of providing guidelines on the criteria for the optimal composition of the Company's corporate bodies, functional to the most effective fulfilment of the roles and responsibilities assigned to them by regulatory provisions, including internal regulations, and the By-Laws, taking into account the complexity and specific nature of the sector in which Unipol and the Group operate, the role of parent company of the Unipol Insurance Group performed by the Company, the experience of the administrative body with regard to its activities and the functioning methods, also with respect to the Board Committees, as well as the results of the self-assessment processes.
+This Policy was drafted with the priority objective of providing guidelines on the criteria for the optimal composition of the Company's corporate bodies, functional to the most effective fulfilment of the roles and responsibilities assigned to them by regulatory provisions, including self-regulatory provisions, and the By-Laws, taking into account the complexity and specific nature of the sector in which Unipol and the Group operate, the role of parent company of the Unipol Insurance Group performed by the Company, the experience of the administrative body with regard to its activities and the functioning methods, also with respect to the Board Committees, as well as the results of the self-assessment processes.